shizukasakuya/shadows/README.md

 ## An Interactive Exploration of Rumination

+This project is a web-based interactive experience exploring rumination through visual metaphors.
 Visualize how thoughts can spiral during rumination and the potential for breaking free from negative thought patterns.
 A need to stay in motion.
-This helped me to express my own rumination through interaction.

-This project is a web-based interactive experience exploring rumination through visual metaphors.
 Built with HTML5 Canvas and JavaScript in collaboration with claude (anthropic).

 ## Overview